 Cookware

 I’m very picky about my cookware.
-I don’t willy-nilly buy the latest fad in pots and pans (looking at you, Hexclad), but rather stalk around purchases for weeks before pulling out the old credit card.
+I don’t willy-nilly buy the latest fad in pots and pans (looking at you, Hexclad), but rather stalk around purchases for weeks before pulling out the credit card.
 I’m also not inclined to buy full sets because so many come with pieces that I’ll just never use.
 Below are the pieces that are stars of my kitchen, most of which you’ll see in photos throughout this blog.

 A collage of cookware that's useful for soup lovers.